 Robynne Berg is a customer innovation and business growth specialist with extensive experience providing advisory services to boards and senior executives in both private and public sectors.
 She has worked with business leaders across the globe including telcos, superannuation, financial services, universities and business events.
 An accomplished authority on customer experience and innovation Robynne assists boards and executives to appreciate the impact of demographic, societal, digital and regulatory change on customer expectations and behaviours.
 Robynne has a Masters of Business (Marketing).
 She is one of a select number of qualified Blue Ocean Strategy® practitioners in Australia as is a part of an international network of consultants, academics and government officers.
 Robynne previously held Board positions with Melbourne Forum (2016-2020) and was a state councillor and committee chair with Australian Marketing Institute (2011-2014).
 In her spare time she writes (fiction and creative non-fiction), reads literature, enjoys Melbourne’s rich arts, literary and music culture, and enters into passionate philosophical debates over plenty of wine and food.

-Meaghan heads up the Employment and Workplace Relations practice at KCL Law (previously known as Kliger Partners).
-She has over 20 years’ experience in all aspects of workplace relations, employment law, anti-discrimination law and corporate restructures.
-Meaghan was involved in the strategic planning and management of KCL for a number of years, as a member of its executive committee.
+Meaghan has over 20 years of experience in all aspects of workplace relations, employment law, anti-discrimination law and corporate restructuring.
+Meaghan has been involved in law firm strategic planning and management for a number of years, including as a member of a law firm executive committee.
 Earlier in her career, Meaghan was corporate counsel at Live Performance Australia.
 She has an interest in the arts and in ensuring that we encourage and support children and teenagers to find their artistic and creative spirit.

-Kath established Kath Papas Productions, specialising in contemporary dance and performance.
-Kath’s preferred mode is to work with a small group of artists from concept and development through to presentation and touring.
-Her current artists include leading dance artists Yumi Umiumare and Tony Yap, choreographer Clare Dyson, and theatre maker Kate Hunter.
-Over almost a decade now Kath has worked on co-productions and touring in Australia, Malaysia, Indonesia, Korea, China and South America.
-Kath is also Creative Producer for the ground-breaking performance company Finucane & Smith, working with the company regionally, nationally and internationally, and has been Creative Producer for Melbourne’s Green Room Awards Ceremony since 2016.
-Kath was producer of the National Dance Forum for Australia Council for the Arts and Ausdance National for 2011 and 2013, and co-producer of the 2015 edition.
-She also co-produced the 2015 National Dance Forum for the Australia Council of the Arts.
+Kath is an established independent creative producer, working through her company Kath Papas Productions.
+She grounds her practice in Australia’s geographic location in the Asia Pacific, and has worked extensively on collaborations, co-productions and touring in Malaysia, Indonesia, Korea and China, in particular.
+Kath Papas Productions works with a small group of independent artists and companies from concept to touring, regionally, nationally and internationally.
+Her other current role is Senior Producer, First Nations Lead, with APAM/ILBIJERRI Theatre Company.
+Kath was Creative Producer for Melbourne’s Green Room Awards Ceremony from 2016-2019; producer of the National Dance Forum for Australia Council for the Arts and Ausdance National for 2011 and 2013, and co-producer of the 2015 edition.
+She also co-produced the 2015 Arts Learning Forum for the Australia Council of the Arts.
 Her previous board roles include Next Wave Festival, where she was Deputy Chair from 2012 to 2016, Arts Access Victoria and Arts Industry Council Victoria.
 From 2003 to 2009 she was Director/CEO of Ausdance Victoria, developing and delivering advocacy and industry development, festivals, conferences and awards.

 Daniel is multi award-winning theatre practitioner with thirty years’ experience as an actor, musician, writer and producer.
 Since 2006, Dan and Clare Bartholomew as Salvador Dinosaur have created a unique brand of cabaret comedy that has toured internationally to 14 countries.
 As Otto & Astrid from the band Die Roten Punkte they have created and produced four full-length comedy theatre shows as well as playing large scale music festivals and opening for punk cabaret goddess Amanda Palmer in the USA, Europe and Australia.
 They have created many music videos featuring Otto & Astrid as well as a very popular thirteen-part web series.
 Salvador Dinosaur have also created Rock Bang with Circus Oz, The Orchid and the Crow, Sunny Ray and the Magnificent Moon and The Anniversary.